Hey Sassy Peeps!

 Keep reading for a list of signs that your tires need replacing:

-Threads are a NECESSARY safety measure in a tire.
+Treads are a NECESSARY safety measure in a tire.
 They are to:

 - Improve traction